When To Euthanize a Senior Dog - Quality of Life Considerations

 Euthanasia is a very individual choice.
 The process of making the decision about when it's the "right" time to say goodbye to a pet is agonizing.
 Trying to sort out what's best for them - rather than what's best for us, the family that will miss them so much - is a difficult and emotional process.
 Seek out support if you can; having someone around, even if just to listen, can be very helpful.

 I'm often asked about my personal opinion on euthanasia.
 I've found it helpful to read other people's viewpoints, so perhaps my opinion may provide some food for thought.
 I'd rather let my pet go peacefully and with dignity... and if at all possible, I would rather let them go a little early than even an hour too late.
-I don't want them to die feeling scared, stressed, or feeling extreme pain.
+I don't want them to die feeling scared, stressed, or feeling extreme pain, or during an emergency or a crisis.
 Ideally, given the choice, I want their passing to be "just a normal day" -- with some extra treats, loving, playtime, or adventure -- where they feel safe, happy, and loved.

 I have a part lab/rockweiller almost 14 yr old dog diagnosed with lumbar arthritis which affected his spinal nerves and now has no feeling or use of his two hind legs.
 He was diagnosed in mid-Oct.
 Since then vet took him off steroids as he had side effects after 1 month and then put him on antibiotics and pain meds.
 Dog doesn't appear to be in pain, eats normal and poops ok; however he is immobile on back legs so needs to be lifted so he can walk on front paws only.
 He is strong enough to sit up but caring for him is like caring for an invalid.
 I am 80 yrs old and don't know how long I can care for him.
 We have a dog wheelchair that we use few days a week; Dog feelings about wheelchair is mixed, some days ok and some not.
 Being that his quality of life is very compromised considering how active he was, pondering whether putting him to sleep would be better or just living on a dog bed most of day.
 Would appreciate comments.
 Thank you.